 Professor Gavin D’Costa and Dr Faydra L. Shapiro, Executive Director, Israel Center for Jewish-Christian Relations have received $50,000 grant form Philos, New York to organise an interfaith dialogue conference in Jerusalem in 2019.

 Professors Gavin D'Costa and Professor John Pickard (Music) have collobrated on two poetry/music projects leading to two recordings of the outputs and performances, including the BBC Choral.

 We are top 5 in the UK for research into theology and religion based on our size.

 Annual postgraduate conference

-The twenty first postgraduate conference in religion and theology, on the theme of 'Perfection', took place this spring.
-Watch this space for news about the twenty second postgraduate conference which will take place in spring of next year.
+The twenty fifth Joint Regional South West Theology & Religion Postgraduate Conference took place on 29th May this year.
+Watch this space for news about the twenty sixth postgraduate conference which will take place in spring of next year.

 Interested in being a visiting researcher?